-The formulation of the OSF model used here was a follows.
-As used by Owens and Crooker (2006), the OSF source term, S, is assumed to follow the CME rate, on average.
-The best fit between observed CME rate (e.g., Yashiro et al., 2004) and R gives $S = \phi$ (0.234 $R^{0.540} - 0.00153$) Wb per Carrington rotation, where $\phi = 10^{12}$ Wb is the average closed flux carried by a CME (Lynch et al., 2005; Owens, 2008).
-For each sunspot record, the loss term, L, is computed by subtracting S from the rate of change of geomagnetic OSF estimates over 1845-present.
-For all sunspot records, the fractional L shows a strong solar cycle variation, but remarkably little cycle-to-cycle variation (Owens and Lockwood, 2012), in close agreement with the heliospheric current sheet (HCS) tilt variation, as expected from theory (Sheeley et al., 2001; Owens et al., 2011).
-From the L time series, we calculate the average fractional L as a function of solar cycle phase, which is used with S to compute sunspot-based estimates of OSF.
-The scatter between the sunspot- and geomagnetic-based estimates of OSF over 1845-present are used to quantify the uncertainty in R-based estimate (i.e., the geomagnetic OSF estimate is assumed to represent the ground truth).
+from the rate of change of geomagnetic OSF estimates from 1845 to the present.
+For all sunspot records, the fractional L shows a strong solar cycle variation, but remarkably little cycle-to-cycle variation (Owens & Lockwood 2012), in close agreement with the HCS tilt variation, as expected from theory (Sheeley et al. 2001; Owens et al. 2011).
+From the full time series, we calculate the average fractional L as a function of solar cycle phase, which is used with S to compute sunspot-based estimates of OSF.
+The scatter between the sunspot- and geomagnetic-based estimates of OSF from 1845 to the present are used to quantify the uncertainty in the R-based estimate (i.e., the geomagnetic OSF estimate is assumed to represent the ground truth).